UConn vs. Arkansas: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +900

-- Sportsbooks rate UConn higher (fourth-best in college basketball) than the computer rankings do (eighth-best).

-- Sportsbooks have moved the Huskies' national championship odds up from +8000 at the beginning of the season to +900.
-Among all teams in the country, that is the 53rd-biggest change.
+- UConn is fourth-best in the country in terms of its odds to win the national championship (+900), but only eighth-best, according to computer rankings.

-- With odds of +900, UConn has been given a 10% chance of winning the national championship.
+- Based on its moneyline odds, UConn has a 10% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.